cirrax/puppet-libvirt/README.md

 The module contains helper scripts to manage VMs on a 2 node cluster with disk replication over DRBD.
 But this is completely optional.

+Remark: For puppet 3 support use versions 2.x.x !

 ## Description

 This module tries to adhere to the Unix philosophy of doing one thing